 Requests for admission outside of the normal age group should be made to the Principal as early as possible in the admissions round associated with the child’s date of birth.
 This allows the academy and admissions authority sufficient time to make a decision before the closing date.
 Parents are not expected to provide evidence to support their request, however where provided it must be specific to the child in question and may include medical or Educational Psychologist reports.
 There is no legal requirement for this medical or educational evidence to be secured from an appropriate professional, however, failure to provide this may impede the academy’s ability to agree to a request for admission outside of the normal age group Parents are required to complete an application for the normal point of entry at the same time, in case their request is declined.
 This application can be cancelled if the academy agrees to accept a deferred application for entry into Year R the following year.
 Deferred applications must be made via paper CAF to the Local Authority, with written confirmation from the academy Principal.
 Deferred applications will be processed in the same way as all applications for the cohort in the following admissions round, and offers will be made in accordance with the academy’s oversubscription criteria.

-If the Academy is oversubscribed, after the admission of pupils with Statements of Special Educational Needs where the school is named in the Statement, priority for admission will be given to those children who meet the criteria set out below, in priority order:
+If the Academy is oversubscribed, after the admission of the following pupils, priority for admission will be given to those children who meet the criteria set out below (1-4), in priority order.

 - Children in care and previously children in care – a child in care is a child who is (a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in section 22(1) of the Children Act 1989).
 A previously looked after child is a child who was adopted or subject to a residence order, or special guardianship order, immediately following having been looked after.